iamarkadyt/aacli/README.md

 # What is this?

-This CLI tool allows you to programmatically authenticate with AWS environments through IAM roles in a multi-account AWS Organization setup.
-It supports and requires MFA authentication which combined with temporary IAM credentials provided by authentication through IAM roles makes it a great way to authenticate with AWS environments in a secure manner.
+This CLI tool allows you to programmatically authenticate with AWS environments through IAM roles in a multi-account [AWS Organizations](https://aws.amazon.com/organizations/) setup.
+It supports and requires MFA authentication which, combined with temporary IAM credentials provided by authentication through IAM roles, makes it a great way to authenticate with AWS environments in a very secure fashion.

-This means that packages listed below and any software dependent on them will be able to obtain access to AWS resources in the account that you choose to authenticate with.
-All of these libraries pull credentials from `~/.aws/credentials` file which this CLI tool updates upon every authentication.
+This means that when you authenticate into an AWS environment with this CLI, packages listed below __and any software dependent on them__, like custom deployment scripts or tools or any other scripts that access AWS, __obtain access to AWS resources__ located in the account that you have authenticated into.
+All because libraries below pull credentials from `~/.aws/credentials` file which this CLI tool updates upon every authentication.
 ```
 aws-sdk   : library used for accessing AWS APIs directly
 aws-cdk   : library for Infrastructure-as-Code definitions
 aws-cli   : CLI provided by AWS that allows you to manage AWS resources
 aws-sam   : Toolkit for managing serverless applications and CloudFormation templates
 ```
 So, as an example, you could authenticate into `dev` environment first, make deployments, test changes and once confirmed authenticate into `prod` environment to deploy your changes to production.
-All without ever leaving your terminal window.
-It's a convenient and secure way to manage AWS credentials, provide programmatic access to AWS to software running on your computer and an easy way to rapidly switch roles as needed.
+All without ever leaving your terminal window!
+It's a convenient and secure way to manage AWS credentials, provide programmatic access to AWS resources for software running on your machine and an easy way to rapidly switch roles as needed.

 List of libraries above is not exhaustive.
-This authentication flow will very likely apply to any future AWS libraries as well as they seem to follow the same pattern for accessing AWS credentials from disk.
+This authentication flow will continue to work with any future AWS libraries as well, because they all seem to follow the same pattern for accessing AWS credentials from disk.

 # Installation